Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial8.md

 In the next investigation, you will learn how to **manage processes** on your Matrix server.

-## INVESTIGATION 2: Managing Processes
+## Investigation 2: Managing Processes

 In this investigation, you will learn how to **manage processes** on a Unix / Linux server.